 Minimum wages vary between provinces and only apply to employees with service of less than one year with a particular company.
-Minimum wages are stipulated by the governor of a province based on suggestions and consideration of a wages council.
-The governor in a province may also set minimum wages for cities or regencies (districts).
+Minimum wages are stipulated by the governor of a province based on the suggestions and considerations of a wages council.
+The governor of a province may also set minimum wages for cities or regencies (districts).

 There is no mandatory 13th month for employees in the private sector.
-Further, incentives, bonuses, or reimbursement of work facilities are based on an agreement between an employer and employee, as well as the employer's policy.
-No government intervention takes place over compensation, pay increases, etc, apart from the minimum wage stipulation.
+Further, incentives, bonuses or reimbursement of work facilities are based on an agreement between an employer and employee, as well as the employer's policy.
+No government intervention takes place with respect to determining the procedure for and amount of compensation, pay increases, etc, apart from the minimum wage stipulation.

-Additionally, Indonesian employment law recognises a mandatory religious holiday allowance of one month's wage for employees with 12 months of consecutive service.
+Additionally, Indonesian employment law recognises a mandatory religious holiday allowance of one month's wages for employees with 12 months of consecutive service.
 For those with service periods of one to 12 months, the allowance is paid pro rata.
-The allowance should be paid at least seven days before the religious holiday.
+The allowance should be paid at least seven days before the religious holiday (Eid or Christmas, depending on the employee's religion or the employer's policy).